How to transform an open-source data for NLP training

 Our goal here was to succeed in obtaining datasets allowing to train our AI to automate answers to bids and asks requests on P&G expressed by mail.
 There are many points on which it is necessary to train it to obtain an efficient AI: it should not only be able to correctly recognize RFQ (Request for Quotes) –though it is its main purpose-, but also recognize what is not RFQ, e.g., introductory formula, signature (automatic or not), chit-chat, e-mails sent by mistake, or which are not correctly formulated.

-This implies the possibility of learning and training on specific notions, and therefore numerous and rich data sets.
+This implies the possibility of learning and training on specific notions and, therefore, numerous and rich datasets.
+By organizing these datasets into a model portfolio, we could focus on tailored training objectives that address different facets of email processing.
 This is where our work is fundamental.

 About the dataset